wosunkwo/Lab-11-Component-Based-UI/README.md

 ## Overview

-As a user, I want to click on the + sign to increment the number displayed As a user, I want to click on the - sign to decrement the number displayed
+As a user, I want to click on the + sign to increment the number displayed.

+As a user, I want to click on the - sign to decrement the number displayed.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->